Visit a charming town on Whidbey Island in Washington State.

 Ring the whale sighting bell at Seawall Park Beach at Langley.

-The Useless Bay Coffee Company has a friendly vibe and is a popular, community hang out in Langley.
-The patio is ideal for warmer days, surrounded by gorgeous cottage gardens, or find a table inside the industrial-themed interior.
+The Commons Cafe & Books has a friendly vibe and is a popular, community hang out in Langley.
+The patio is ideal for warmer days, surrounded by gorgeous cottage gardens.

 6. Visit the Langley Whale Center Museum for latest Orca sightings.

-Stop by the small Langley Whale Center Museum (105 Anthes Avenue) to get the latest information on Orca sightings in the local area.
+Stop by the small Langley Whale Center Museum (105 Anthes Avenue) to get the latest information on Orca sightings in the local area (check hours).
 The Salish Sea is home to a permanent community of 73 Orcas across three pods, so you might be treated to a whale spotting!

 It's great to get a more in-depth understanding of the marine life that thrives in these waters; like whales, harbor seals, elephant seals and sea lions.
 You can also check out marine pelts and skeletons at the museum from marine mammals.